Olivier-Berg/PPE-notes/PPE/Politics/Practice/Notes/Tutorials/3 - Democracy and Dictatorship.md

 Collier, David and Robert Adcock (1999)

 *Our pragmatic approach also shares important concerns with the focus on “construct validity,” which is one central consideration in efforts by quantita- tive researchers in political science to evaluate choices about concepts and operationalization (Zeller & Carmines 1980:79–81)*

+*Central to Sartori’s view of concepts, as formulated in his classic article on “concept misformation” (1970), is the argument that concept formation is in- herently based on classification and that dichotomies are therefore fundamen- tal to reasoning about concepts*